Click here to download the 2024/2025 Impact Report Quarterly

 Piedmont Library

 Hosts special events in the community for children of all ages to participate in.
-From Easter Egg hunts to Back to School pool parties these events provide a social experience, school supplies and food for all children that attend.
+From Easter Egg hunts to Back to School pool partis these events provide a social experience, school supplies and food for all children that attend.

-Tri Towns After School/Piedmont Library
+Tri Towns After School Program